 The honest price ranges by project type

-These are real market rates for Perth in 2025, covering the full spectrum from entry-level to agency-quality production.
+These are real market rates for Perth in 2025, covering the full spectrum from entry-level to professional production.
 They assume professional equipment, a competent director, and a finished product that is genuinely usable.

 What actually drives the cost